sebastianandress/Slicer-SurfaceWrapSolidify_old/README.md

 # Shrinkwrap-Raycast-Shrinkwrap (SRS) Surface Filter

 ## Introduction
 This filter was designed for creating fractured bone models for fast 3D printing.
 Especially in orthopedic trauma surgery, the editing time, as well as the printing time should be as short as possible.
 Using this filter helps to fulfil both features.
-Also, by removing inner spongious structures, it is possible to archive a fracture reduction on the printed model.
+Also, by removing inner cancellous structures, it is possible to achieve a fracture reduction on the printed model.

 In our use-case, we used this filter after applying a simple threshold operation and separating the bone with simple brushing and island techniques.
 Please watch the [workflow example](#Workflow-Example) videos.
 The filter was tested on more than 30 acetabular fracture models, it reduced the printing time about 70%.

 ![](/Resources/Screenshots/screenshot1.png)

 ## Principle Description and Parameters
-The SRS-Filter uses the following pipeline to archive the filter result.
+The SRS-Filter uses the following pipeline to achieve the filter result.
 Also the related parameters are explained.

 1. A surface representation of the selected segment is created (segmented model).
     * __Smoothing Factor__: Smoothing of the surface representation.
 This factor is also used on the output surface model and segmentation.